RPI-WCL/pilots/README.md

      $ java <your PILOTS application> -input=<port> -outputs=<ipaddr:port>* -tau=<t> -omega=<w>
      (* means one or more)

-* As an example, we will show how to run the twice example found in $PILOTS_HOME/examples.
-In this example, the PILOTS application listens to the port 8888, and sends the output to 127.0.0.1:9998 and error to 127.0.0.2:9999.

-     $ java pilots.tests.SimpleApp -input=8888 -outputs=127.0.0.1:9999,127.0.0.2:9999 -tau=0.6 -omega=10

 * PILOTS applications handle spatio-temporal input/output data using a specific format.
-All input/output in a PILOTS application looks like: var0, var1, ... varn \r\n   [first line of file] space:time:v0,...,vn \r\n   [all other lines]
+All input/output in a PILOTS application looks like:

+	var0, var1, ... varn \r\n   [first line of file]

+	space:time:v0,...,vn \r\n   [all other lines]

-* space and time are specified as points (ex: x,y, or t), or ranges (ex: x0~x1, t0~t1).
+* Space and time are specified as points (ex: x,y, or t), or ranges (ex: x0~x1, t0~t1).

 * Simulation mode, as opposed to real-time mode, relies on a different algorithm that uses simulated time.
-When running a PILOTS application in simulation mode, the -Dtimespan=<tb~te> (where tb and te are both timestamps) argument must be specified.
+When running a PILOTS application in simulation mode, the -Dtimespan=tb~te (where tb and te are both timestamps) argument must be specified.

 * See $PILOTS_HOME/pilots/data for example input files.

+* As a convenient example, we will show how to run the twice example found in $PILOTS_HOME/pilots/examples/twice.
+In this example, the PILOTS application listens to the port 8888, and sends the output to 127.0.0.1:9999.
+We have provided the external software components that handle the input (pilots.util.SimpleInputProducer) and the output (pilots.util.ChartServer).
+These external components are invoked using the scripts in the $PILOTS_HOME/pilots/examples/twice directory.
+    1. Compile the Twice.plt example program using:

+       $ java -Dpackage=pilots.examples.twice pilots.compiler.PilotsCompiler Twice.plt

+    2. Now compile the resulting Twice.java file using:

+       $ javac

+    3. Finally we must rebuild the pilots.jar file.
+This can be done in one line by executing the following command from the $PILOTS_HOME/classes directory:

+       $ jar cf ../lib/pilots.jar `find pilots/compiler/` `find pilots/util/` `find pilots/runtime/` `find pilots/examples/`

+* Now $PILOTS_HOME/classes/pilots/twice/Twice.class exists, and the application can be run by opening four separate terminals and executing the following steps (from the $PILOTS_HOME/pilots/examples/twice directory):
+    1. execute $./outputHandler (external software component that listens for output on port 9999 and graphs it)

+    2. On another terminal, execute
+        $java pilots.examples.twice.Twice -input=8888 -outputs=127.0.0.1:9999 -tau=0.6 -omega=10 (or just run the twice script)

+    3a.
+On the 3rd terminal, execute $./twiceProducerA jitter   (where jitter is a number from 0-100 corresponding to the percentage of timing jitter)
+    3b.
+On the 4th terminal, execute $./twiceProducerB jitter

+* Try to execute steps 3a and 3b immediately after one another for the best results.

+* After running ./outputHandler a window should pop up to begin listening to the socket and graphing the output.

+* Simple errors (failure to generate data) can be simulated by simply killing one of the Producer processes.

 5. Running examples
 ----------------------------------------------------------------------------------------------